January 14, 2021

 This CSV-importing plugin allows you to import users along with the user metadata easily.
 You may find this helpful if you’re an owner of an online store with many registered customers.

-This will enable you to change site without having to re-entry your user database.
+This will enable you to change sites without having to re-enter your user database.

 This plugin works the same as any other importer tool.
 You can export the user data to a CSV file and import it to your new site just in the blink of an eye.